JohnSnowLabs/spark-nlp/docs/_posts/luca-martial/2022-04-12-bert_embeddings_sec_bert_base_en_3_0.md

 ## Description

 Financial Pretrained BERT Embeddings model, uploaded to Hugging Face, adapted and imported into Spark NLP. `sec-bert-base` is a English model orginally trained by `nlpaueb`.
+This is the reference base model, what means it uses the same architecture as BERT-BASE trained on financial documents.

+If you are interested in Financial Embeddings, take a look also at these two models:

+[sec-num](https://nlp.johnsnowlabs.com/2022/04/12/bert_embeddings_sec_bert_num_en_3_0.html): Same as Bert Base but we replace every number token with a [NUM] pseudo-token handling all numeric expressions in a uniform manner, disallowing their fragmentation).
+[sec-shape](https://nlp.johnsnowlabs.com/2022/04/12/bert_embeddings_sec_bert_sh_en_3_0.html): Same as Bert Base but we replace numbers with pseudo-tokens that represent the number’s shape, so numeric expressions (of known shapes) are no longer fragmented, e.g., '53.2' becomes '[XX.X]' and '40,200.5' becomes '[XX,XXX.X]'.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>